jdomenechb/ddd-entity-hydration-proxy/README.md

 The project is written using Domain Driven Design.
 It simulates a blog post + comments structure to be able to have some entities to hydrate.
 The use case to read all posts is the only one implemented as a demo.

 ## Running the project
-1. Download all necessary libraries using the `composer up` command.
+1. Download all necessary libraries using the `composer install` command.
 2. Run the application by executing:
 ```
 php bin/run.php posts:all